ArkeologeN/node-linkedin/README.md

 [![NPM](https://nodei.co/npm/node-linkedin.png)](https://nodei.co/npm/node-linkedin/)

+### IMPORTANT

+I'm rewriting this project with latest-code paradigms and promises in [node-linkedin@v2.0](https://github.com/ArkeologeN/node-linkedin/tree/v2.0).
+There is no deadline or ballpark of release, but I hope to roll it out in upcoming months.
+It would support ECMA6 classes so that you may extend them in your source code if need to extend an API.

 ### Why?
 Good question!
 Because when I started to use LinkedIn API, I found couple of wrappers but they were not compatible with OAuth2.0, their contributors hadn't made any recent commits for several months and I had to utilize the whole wrapper with nice helper functions as well.